ibm-cloud-docs/containers/ca-rotate.md

 Does IBM automatically extend the expiration of CA certificates?
 :   Yes, new CA certificates are generated using the existing private key.
 This enables the certificates to have a new expiry date while still allowing the existing intermediate and end-entity certificates to be successfully validated.

-My cluster's CA status has a state of CA certificate creation complete, what actions are expected in this case?
+My cluster's CA status has a state of "CA certificate created", what actions are expected in this case?
 :   The expectation is that once the CA rotation processes has been started, it is completed.
 This ensures that intermediate and end-entity certificates generated with the prior CA are invalidated.

 My cluster's CA status shows `Action Started` and `Action Completed` timestamps from several years ago.
 What actions are expected in this case?